elastic/search-ui/packages/react-search-ui/README.md

 All Components in this library can be customized by providing a `view` prop.
 Each Component's `view` will have a custom signature.

-(Note, if you're familiar with the [Render Props](https://reactjs.org/docs/render-props.html) pattern, that is all these are)
+NOTE: This follows the [Render Props](https://reactjs.org/docs/render-props.html) pattern.

-The easiest way to determine a Component's `view` function signature is to look at the corresponding view Components in [react-search-ui-views](../react-search-ui-views).
+The easiest way to determine a Component's `view` function signature is to look at the corresponding view Component's source code in [react-search-ui-views](../react-search-ui-views).
 Each Component in that library implements a `view` function for a Component in this library, so it serves as a great reference.